When new to baking, it can seem intimidating and scary especially when going to a bakery and seeing all their perfect baked goods.

 They were always bright colors and covered in rainbow sprinkles.
-They tasted of sweet vanilla.
-I always savored it, taking little bites to make it last longer.
+They taste of sweet vanilla.
+I still savor it, taking little bites to make it last longer.
 Nothing beats food memories like that!

 Sugar cookies are a perfect starting point to mastering baking.
 They can be a canvas to showcase your creativity easily.
 Remember you don’t have to be a pastry chef to make outstanding sugar cookies!

 Simple sugar cookies are the classic childhood cookies that everyone loves.
 Learn how to make these sugar cookies perfect every time.